 Does radiation risk depend on age?

 When given equal radiation doses, the risks for children and adolescents are greater than for adults.
 Children grow quickly, and their cells are more sensitive to radiation.
 Since effects of radiation take years to develop, their youth extends the time for any potential effects from ionizing radiation to occur.
-But, the radiation doses required to obtain pictures of children are much lower than adult levels.
-Therefore, the risk associated with a diagnostic medical examination for a child need not be greater than that for an adult, and is often much less.
+However, the radiation doses required to obtain pictures of children are much lower than adult levels.
+Because lower radiation dose levels are used for children and adolescents, the risk associated with their examinations does not need to be greater than that of an adult and is often much less.

 As adults age, radiation exposure becomes less of a concern.
 The body tissues of older patients are less sensitive to the effects of radiation.
 Diagnostic exams like Computed Tomography (CT) can be important in the diagnosis and treatment of older patients.

-Medical imaging can be extremely useful at any age to help with the diagnosis and treatment of a number of diseases or conditions.
+Medical imaging can be extremely useful at any age to help with the diagnosis and treatment of many diseases or conditions.
 If a person of any age is involved in a serious car accident, a CT scan can be a quick and painless way to detect significant and perhaps critical internal injuries that are not apparent.

 Even if the CT results are normal, showing no critical internal injury, that information is valuable.
-The results may prevent unnecessary surgery or lead to other appropriate diagnoses, speeding recovery.
+The results may lead to a more appropriate diagnosis which could prevent unnecessary surgery and speed recovery.
 Other medical conditions that imaging might reveal: